Jashan-ux/Motivational_-Email_Sender/README.md

 # Motivational_-Email_Sender
 This Python project automatically sends a random motivational quote everyday to a specified email address using the `smtplib` library.
-It's designed to provide weekly motivation to start the week on a positive note!
+It's designed to provide daily motivation to start the day on a positive note!